-6 of the Best Places to Pat Animals in Melbourne
+6 of the Best Places to Pat Animals In Melbourne

 Here are the best places to get real interactive with critters in Melbourne.

-1. Animal Land Children’s Farm
+Animal Land Children’s Farm

 This children’s farm really is just that: a true working farm.
-Your price of admission includes a pony ride, tractor ride, admission into the animal nursery, hand milking a cow, collecting eggs, eeeding the ducks on the pond and the chance to explore the whole farm.
+Your price of admission includes a pony ride, tractor ride, admission into the animal nursery, hand milking a cow, collecting eggs, feeding the ducks on the pond and the chance to explore the whole farm.
 Let the kids get practical farming experience while holding, patting, feeding, and riding the animals, and seeing what life is like away from the big city.

 Moonlit Sanctuary Wildlife Conservation Park

-10 acres of this award-winning park is bushland, meaning there’s plenty of wildlife to be found.
+10 acres of this award-winning park is bushland, meaning there’s plenty of wildlife to be explored.
 You can feed a kangaroo, pat a koala, or see bird, reptiles, dingoes and endangered species in their natural habitat.

 At night the whole park gets lit up with the famous lantern tour, where the sleepy-during-the-day animals come out to play.
 Spot night birds, feathertails, yellow-bellied gliders above you, or watch the quolls, pademelons, and bettongs dig around for some grub.

 Collingwood Children’s Farm

 For more real farm animal fun, head on down to Collingwood Children’s Farm and jump right in.
 Milk the cows, cuddle the guinea pigs, go on a pony ride, run away from the goats, watch the rare-breed pigs rolling in mud, watch the English sheep being shorn (in season, in November), or pat a duck.
 There’s no shortage of things to do – and wear gumboots!

-Open 9.15am – 4.30pm rain, hail or shine.
+Open 9.15 am – 4.30 pm rain, hail or shine.
+Find out more here.

 Rain Hayne & Shine Farmyard

 For more native options, you can see wallabies, emus and the resident dingo, and there is even a mobile farmyard if you prefer the animals come to you.

 A farm with a full playground?
-Yes please!
+Yes, please!
 And if that’s not enough, this public community farm in Melbourne’s South East has plenty of lambs, rabbits, guinea pigs, bird aviaries, deer, alpacas, buffalo, emus, and a red-tailed black cockatoo.
 Take a picnic or goodies for the onsite BBQs, go on a pony or train ride, or stroll around the wetlands on the farm for something completely different.